masterofannihilation/ipk-25-chat/README.md

 ### Using `netcat` to simulate the server
 #### Motivation
-The goal of this testing method is to simulate the server and test the client in a controlled environment while being able to see the messages sent and received by the client in the `netcat`.
+Firstly, the client was tested using `netcat`.
+The goal of this testing method is to simulate the server and test the client in a controlled environment while being able to see the messages sent and received by the client.

 #### 1. Basic functionality
 **Motivation** of this test is to check if the client can successfully